Page created on June 9, 2021. Last updated on January 17, 2022 at 11:42

 During the procedure, the uterus is distended with gas (CO2) or a fluid.
 The fluid used is usually Isodex, a glucose solution.

-It can be performed under general anaesthesia or in an outpatient setting with local anaesthetics.
-For diagnostic procedures and smaller therapeutic interventions, outpatient procedure with local anaesthetics is usually sufficient.
-Local anaesthetics are usually administered as a paracervical block (injection into upper part of cervix) and/or topically to the cervix.
+It can be performed under general anaesthesia or in an outpatient setting with regional anaesthesia.
+For diagnostic procedures and smaller therapeutic interventions, outpatient procedure with regional anasesthesia is usually sufficient.
+Regional anaesthesia usually involves either a paracervical block (injection into upper part of cervix) and/or topically to the cervix.

 - Evaluation of abnormal uterine bleeding